Agoric/agoric-sdk/packages/swingset-liveslots/src/vpid-tracking.md

 * deserialization: the arguments of an inbound `dispatch.deliver` or `dispatch.notify` are deserialized, and a new Promise instance is created
 * inbound result: the kernel-allocated `result` VPID of an inbound `dispatch.deliver` is associated with the Promise we get back from `HandledPromise.applyMethod`

 A Promise may be associated with a VPID even though the kernel does not know about it (i.e. the VPID is not in the kernel's c-list for that vat).
 This can occur when a Promise is stored into virtual data without also being sent to (or received from) the kernel, although note that every Promise associated with a durable promise watcher _is_ sent to the kernel so it can be rejected during vat upgrade.
-A Promise can also be resolved but still referenced in vdata and forgotten by the kernel (the kernel's knowledge is temporary; it retires VPIDs from c-lists upon `syscall.resolve` or `dispatch.notify` as relevant).
+A Promise can also be resolved but still referenced in vdata and forgotten by the kernel (the kernel's knowledge is temporary; it retires VPIDs from c-lists upon `syscall.resolve` or `dispatch.notify` as appropriate).
 So a VPID might start out stored only in vdata, then get sent to the kernel, then get resolved, leaving it solely in vdata once more.

 Each unresolved VPID has a decider: either the kernel or a vat.
 It can remain unresolved for arbitrarily long, but becomes resolved by the first of the following events:

-* if userspace resolves the corresponding Promise and liveslots learns of the resolution, then liveslots will perform a `syscall.resolve()`
+* if liveslots learns about local resolution of the corresponding Promise by userspace, then liveslots will perform a `syscall.resolve()` (prompting 'notify' deliveries to other subscribed vats)
-* if the vat is upgraded, liveslots will perform a `syscall.resolve()` of all remaining VPIDs during the delivery of `dispatch.stopVat()` (after which all Promises evaporate along with the rest of the JS heap)
+* if liveslots learns about resolution by inbound notify, then liveslots will unregister it as necessary and inform userspace of the resolution
 * if the vat is terminated, the kernel internally rejects all remaining vat-decided KPIDs without involving the vat
+* if the vat is upgraded, each of those terminate-associated rejections is followed by a 'notify' delivery to the new incarnation

 Liveslots tracks promises in the following data structures: